M.A. in Literary and Textual Studies

 Students will teach two courses the first year in our General Studies Writing program, one in each semester.
 Funding is available for an additional year for students in good standing; students will teach two courses in the fall of their second year and one in the spring, though alternate opportunities may be available.

-Applications for the 2013-2014 academic year will begin being reviewed on January 22, 2013.
-The final deadline for application is February 15, 2013.
+Applications for the 2014-2015 academic year are due on January 15, 2014.
 Please apply as soon as possible, but we will read all applications up to the final deadline.
 All applicants are encouraged to complete an assistantship application, but please note that admission to the program does not guarantee a graduate assistantship.

 Currently, we ask that all application materials be sent in hard copy.
 Please address all materials as follows: